weihotline/ZipcodeApp/README.md

 ## ZipcodeApp
-This is a simple app that looks up the state and city from its zip code.
+* This is a simple app that looks up the state and city from its zip code.
+* Testing tools: mocha-phantomjs